vkbo/novelWriter/docs/source/usage_format.rst

 ``#### Title Text``
    Heading level four.
 For novel documents, the header level indicates the start of a new section.
-   Section titles can be replaced by separators or removed completely when building the manuscript.
+   Section titles can be replaced by separators or ignored completely when building the manuscript.

 For headers level one and two, adding a ``!`` modifies the behaviour of the heading: